 - Is this kosher certified Circle-K Dairy or just plain circle-K?
 My son has a serious reaction to even small amounts of cow's milk dairy and I'm looking to use a yogurt starter with goat's milk...

 - This starter is cultured in milk, and includes milk as one of its ingredients.
 Once it is used to produce yogurt with goat's milk, the amount of cow's milk in the yogurt would be miniscule.
-(1/8 teaspoon of starter inoculates up to two quarts of milk, so the ratio there would be 1 part of cow milk to 392 parts of goat milk.
-This would be equivalent to 1/128 teaspoon of cow milk in a half-cup of goat milk yogurt.)
-You might check with your health practitioner to see if this would be an appropriate choice for your son.
+(1/8 teaspoon of starter inoculates up to two quarts of milk, so the ratio is 1 part of cow milk to 392 parts of goat milk.
+This is equivalent to 1/128 teaspoon of cow milk in a half-cup of goat milk yogurt.)
+Check with your health practitioner to see if this would be an appropriate choice for your son.

 - Do you find this question helpful?
 Yes No